BillRaymond/agile-in-action-minima/_posts/2023-12-12-becoming-a-great-manager.md

 **Jack Skeels:** Oh, sure.
 I'm a let's see, I'll rewind a little bit.
 I know you and I have some some common history in this way.
 Started out as a software developer, a programmer, as they used to call them back then.
 And I quickly became a project manager, management consultant, ended up at a think tank, RAND Corporation, where I was a senior analyst for several years and worked on how knowledge worker organizations should optimally operate and the like.

 **Jack Skeels:** And then back out in the real world of actually over the last 20 plus years proved out a lot of the ideas that, that are in the research.
 And that's the genesis of my new book as well.
-And of course, our practice here at Agency Agile.
+And of course, our practice here at AgencyAgile.

 **Bill Raymond:** Thank you very much for that.
 And by the way, the book is great.
 You were nice enough to give me a copy of it and I can't say how good a read it is.
 So thank you for writing that and sharing that with the community.